Regulations of the Research Foundation - Flanders governing the PhD fellowship for the implementation of fundamental research projects

 §1.
 Grant holders fall under the administrative and legal authority of the Board of Trustees of the Research Foundation - Flanders, represented by its chairman and its secretary general.
 Grant holders fall under the disciplinary authority of the academic authority of the university.

 §2.
 Grant holders undertake to comply with the regulations of the Research Foundation - Flanders and those of the academic authorities of the universities.

 §3.
 Candidates with an academic degree second cycle from a university outside the Flemish Community are assumed to have sufficient knowledge of Dutch to enable their integration into the research environment in Flanders.

-Grant holders are allowed to change the subject of their research only for proper and justified reasons and subject to approval from their supervisor and the Research Foundation - Flanders.
+Grant holders are allowed to change the subject of their research only for proper and justified reasons and subject to approval from their promotor and the Research Foundation - Flanders.
 They are not allowed to change host institutions unless expressly authorised by the host institutions involved.

 The specific location where the grant holder will be carrying out his/her research may be determined in consultation with the host institution.

 §1.
 Grant holders may enrol on a PhD course.
 In addition, they may undertake other courses in relation to their research, provided this does not jeopardise the completion of the PhD thesis within the term of the fellowship.